Gardening in August in The Woodlands

-Some heat-tolerant annuals, which generally remain under 2 feet tall include: Blue Daze, Celosia, Coleus, Dusty Miller, Lantana, Marigold, Mexican Heather, Periwinkle, Portulaca/ Purslane, and certain varieties of Salvia.
+If you are doing some replanting, here some suggestions for heat-tolerant annuals: for shorter varieties (under 2 feet tall), consider Blue Daze, Celosia, Coleus, Dusty Miller, Lantana, Marigold, Mexican Heather, Periwinkle, Portulaca/Purslane, and certain varieties of Salvia.

-Some heat-tolerant annuals, which may grow to be over 2 feet tall include: Cana, Four-o’Clock,
+Some heat-tolerant annuals, which may grow taller than 2 feet tall include: Cana, Four-o’Clock,

 Hardy Hibiscus (Mallow), Mexican Sunflower, Rudbeckia, some varieties of Salvia (such as Mealy Blue Sage), Shrimp Plant, and Sun Flower.

 When the plants become too leggy and tired, trim them back.
 Fertilize after pruning to encourage regrowth.

 LAWN: Watering continues to be important this month.
 The ground can dry out quickly in August if showers don’t continue to be plentiful.
 It is not a “good rain” unless it produces at least ½” of water.
 The turf grass generally needs a MINIMUM of 1” of water per week.
 (Flower beds might need to be watered more frequently.)

 A good way to measure the amount of water your lawn is getting is to set out pans or cups throughout the yard, and allow the irrigation system to run through a full cycle.
 Every area of the turf must receive an adequate amount of water –between ½ and 1 inch.
 Usually, two or three times per week is sufficient – providing a total of at least 1 inch per week.